Hornan7/Cardano-Constitution-MVG/README.md

 without its Consent, shall be deprived of its equal Suffrage in the Governance Mechanism. (**TODO** Modify when done with Article 1)

 > (**TODO** Describes the proper process and procedure for proposing, discussing, and ultimately ratifying new amendments.
 It could be that the specified articles that are "protected" by this current language actually need to be changed by a future amendment. - Adam)

+everyone is allowed to do whatever is allowed

 ## Article VIII: Blockchain State, Supremacy, Affirmation, Religious Tests